sit-2021-int214/032_Happiness_Alcohol_Consumption/assignment/HW2_groupid.md

 # Freq None Some NA's
   49   11   58    1
 ```
 4.)
-Number of people using their left hand to write by gender.
+The number of people writing with their left hand was more male than female.
 ```{R}
 table(survey$Sex[survey$W.Hnd == 'Left'])
 # Female   Male